Brigham City, Utah: Geography

 Brigham City lies in southeastern Box Elder County on the western slopes of the Wellsville Mountains, a branch of the Wasatch Range, at the western end of Box Elder Canyon.
 Brigham City is generally considered to be the northern end of the Wasatch Front.
 To the west is a large, flat region of desert scrub, eventually giving way to marshlands on the edge of the Great Salt Lake.
 Interstates 15 and 84 pass to the west of the city together.
 U.S. 89 approaches from the south and U.S. 91 comes from I-15/84 to the west.
 They intersect in the city, climbing through Box Elder Canyon together.
 Two routes of the Utah Transit Authority's bus system also provide access to Brigham City from Ogden, and it also has a Greyhound bus stop.
 It is planned to be the northern terminus of the FrontRunner commuter rail line by 2020.

 According to the United States Census Bureau, the city has a total area of 62.6 sqkm, of which 61.7 sqkm is land and 0.9 sqkm, or 1.40%, is water.
 It lies at an elevation of 4315 ft.

 The climate of Brigham City is generally similar to that of the rest of the Wasatch Front, though slightly cooler.
-According to the Köppen climate classification, Brigham City has a humid continental climate (Dfb).
+According to the Köppen climate classification, Brigham City has a humid continental climate (Dsa).
 Snow is heavy in winter with an annual average of 38.3 in, although it is too far north to receive lake-effect snow.
 Precipitation is light, averaging 15.49 in annually.
 Summers are hot, but humidity remains low and overnight temperatures are cool, and winters are cold (but rarely frigid).
 May is the wettest month, while July is the driest.